 - A clear statement of the details of the study or task, the methods or criteria used, and the supporting data.
 An effort should be made to make the work accessible to as broad an audience of educated people as possible.

 - Formatting must conform to the style guide that is used in your department, (e.g., APA, MLA, etc.) Your committee chair or the graduate coordinator in your department will tell you which style guide to follow.
-Theses and projects must also conform to SSU standards as outlined in the booklet, Guidelines for Master's Theses and Projects (PDF).
+Theses and projects must also conform to SSU standards as detailed in the Formatting Guidelines below (Choose Digital or Paper version).
 Note that in some instances the SSU Guidelines override the disciplinary style guide.

 These handouts may be helpful in understanding the processes of thesis review and graduation clearance at SSU.